IHR – National Probation Service employees

 Ill Health Retirement refers to an employee who is awarded their pension benefits early on the grounds of ill health.

 If you have frequent or continuous periods of sickness absence while working for HMPPS, you will be supported by your line manager to return to work as soon as possible.
-Sometimes, you may have a specific medical condition that means you are at high risk of injury or fatality, Which your line mamager will support you with.
-Your line manager is likely to refer you to see an independent and impartial Occupational Health Practitioner from our third-party supplier OH Assist.
-OH Assist practitioners can be qualified nurses, counsellors or doctors/physicians and will hold a face to face or telephone consultation with you.
+Sometimes, you may have a specific medical condition that means you are at high risk of injury or fatality, which your line mamager will support you with.
+Your line manager is likely to refer you to see an independent and impartial Occupational Health Practitioner from our third-party supplier Optima Health.
+Optima Health practitioners can be qualified nurses, counsellors or doctors/physicians and will hold a face to face or telephone consultation with you.
 Following the consultation, they will write a report to HMPPS managers giving a medical opinion on how your medical condition impacts on your ability to attend and perform your duties at work.
 This report will also advise on any adjustments that could be made to enable a successful return to work.

-An Occupational Health Physician (OHP) can take an initial view about whether you are likely to be eligible for Ill Health Retirement (IHR), based on the medical evidence available.
+An Occupational Health Physician (OHP) can take an initial view about whether it may be appropriate to refer you for Ill Health Retirement (IHR), based on the medical evidence available.
 If you are likely to be eligible, you and your line manager need to complete an application form (see process below).

-If the OHP from OH Assist advises that eligibility for Ill Health Retirement is unlikely, you can still continue with your IHR application.
-The line manager MUST inform you of your right to progress to IHR consideration by the Indepedent Registered Medical Practitioner (OH Assist).
+If the OHP from Optima Health advises that it may not be appropriate to refer you for IHR, you can still continue with your IHR application.
+The line manager MUST inform you of your right to progress to IHR consideration by the Indepedent Registered Medical Practitioner (Optima Health).

 Ill Health Retirement Process

-Following on from the OHP’s opinion that you are likely to be eligible for Ill Health Retirement, we now need to put you forward to the Civil Service Independent Registered Medical Practitioner (IRMP) which is conducted through OH Assist.
+Following on from the OHP’s opinion that it may be appropriate to refer you for Ill Health Retirement, we now need to put you forward to the Civil Service Independent Registered Medical Practitioner (IRMP) which is conducted through Optima Health.
 HMPPS will submit all of the paperwork on your behalf, and there is support for you along the way.

 The Line Manager will arrange for Civil Service HR Casework advice if your case is going to be progressed to an IHR application.
 A case manager will be assigned to your case.